- Daniel F. Hanley, MD

 - PI, Johns Hopkins-Tufts Trial Innovation Center

-Dr. Hanley is on the board of directors of the National Stroke Association, for which he has developed nationally recognized education and training programs.
-He has significant experience in the areas of clinical trials design, organization and interpretation of drug and device development, and FDA regulatory compliance.
-He is the principal investigator for the NIH-sponsored MISTIE and CLEAR trials investigating minimally invasive neurosurgical techniques to treat hemorrhagic stroke.
-He is the principal investigator for Johns Hopkins-Tufts NCATS Trial Innovation Center, and as such, he leads the collaborative efforts with the National Institute on Aging to advance education and therapeutics in well-designed CTSA clinical trials investigating Alzheimer’s disease and other diseases of aging.
+Dr. Hanley’s 35 years in medicine have centered on the areas of clinical trial design, organization and interpretation of drug and device trials, development of strategic research plans, and FDA regulatory compliance.
+He was the principal investigator for the NIH-sponsored MISTIE III and CLEAR III trials investigating minimally invasive neurosurgical techniques to treat hemorrhagic stroke.
+As the principal investigator for the National Center for Advancing Translational Sciences (NCATS) Johns Hopkins-Tufts Trial Innovation Center, Dr. Hanley leads collaborative efforts to advance education and therapeutics via well-designed and innovative CTSA clinical trials.

 - Karen Lane, CCRP

 Karen Lane has been developing, demonstrating, and disseminating the principles of clinical trials for more than two decades.
 Her primary focus as a clinical scientist has been intracranial hemorrhage, orphan diseases, neurocritical care, and racial and ethnic diversity within clinical trials.

 With more than 45 publications in the areas of clinical trials and intracranial hemorrhage, she has developed technical and organizational trial innovations including processes integral to web-based electronic data collection systems, trial performance metrics and summaries, trial management techniques resulting in site and subject retention, websites for investigators and the scientific community, an online training facility for skill certification, and electronic regulatory depositories.
 She is the project leader for the Johns Hopkins-Tufts Trial Innovation Center, part of the NCATS Trial Innovation Network.

 - Division Manager, BIOS